3mdeb/news-and-ideas/blog/content/post/2022-12-16-trenchboot-aem-for-qubesos.md

 to be developed to which SINIT ACM will return control.
-The new entry point was responsible for saving information that a TXT launch happened and cleaning up the processor state so that the booting of the Xen kernel could continue with the standard multiboot path.
+The new entry point was responsible for saving information that a TXT launch happened and cleaning up the processor state so that the booting of the Xen kernel could continue with the standard Multiboot2 path.
 Among others, if Xen detected TXT launch, it had to perform the special processor cores wakeup process (which has been rewritten from TrenchBoot Linux patches to Xen native code) and measure external components before using them (that is the Xen parameters, Dom0 Linux kernel,